fanqingsong/fastapi-hive/docs/how.md

 Note: You can reference demo code to complete this part.

-First, create or refactor you code into module:
+### First, create or refactor you code into packages&modules:

 ![module folders](img/module_folders.png)

+From code view, router and service property must be set in __init__.py.

+    app
+        packages
+            heartbeat
+                api.py
+                models.py
+                service.py
+                __init__.py

-Second, setup the initial sentence of ioc_container in main.py
+### Second, setup the init sentence of ioc_framework in main.py

 ```Python
 from fastapi import FastAPI